ToastedPeanuts/FinalProject/proposal.md

 - Week 1 - 11/12/23-11/19/23
   1. Initilization of the game X
-  2. Input from the player- Name & Paths
+  2. Input from the player- Name & Paths X
   3. Basic display screen for the game X
   4. Set up structures for encounters with 5 characters X